Trihydro/smdm/README.md

 ## Description

 This application is used internally to monitor the network status of Road Side Units (RSUs).
-This app monitors IPv4, IPv6 and DSRC network statuses and provides information visually on a map as well as charts and graphs in a dashboard format.
+This app monitors IPv4, IPv6 and DSRC network status and provides information visually on a map as well as charts and graphs in a dashboard format.
 It also provides information for active Traveler Information Messages (TIMs) and vehicle counts past an RSU.

 ## Release Notes